IsratTasnimEsha/Cardiac-Recorder/README.md

 # Cardio

 ### Features
-- This is a simple,attractive and user friendly android application to monitor Blood pressure and Heart rate data.
+-This is a straightforward, attractive, and user-friendly Android application for monitoring blood pressure and heart rate data.

-- It is very important to keep track of one blood pressure and heart data as it indicates to one health situation.To make it easy for users we have developed an app to keep track of their Blood pressure and Heart Rate data.Based on Blood pressure and Heart rate an indicator flag is used to help the user to take a good care of his health.
+-It is important to keep track of one's blood pressure and heart rate data as it reflects one's health situation.
+To simplify this for users, we have developed an app to monitor their blood pressure and heart rate data.
+An indicator flag is used based on the blood pressure and heart rate readings to help users take good care of their health.

-- Here Realtime database is used to store previous data.During adding any new entry time and date for corresponding entry is taken from system.
+-In this application, We've used the Firebase Realtime Database to store and sync data in real-time.
+Firebase Authentication is used to manage user authentication and access control in the app.
+When adding a new entry, the system captures the time and date for the corresponding entry from the device's system clock.
 # Mockup Design
 ![cardiac](https://github.com/sunzidulislam/Cardiac-Recorder/assets/60359567/9b78aa42-414e-4339-9d07-6b2e5192ca26)